 If you think you have this fruit-smelling breath, it is important to discuss it with your doctor and dental professional.

-Diabetes is also linked to gum disease and usually, my patients will come more often for cleaning when they have diabetes.
+Diabetes is also linked to gum disease; my patients usually come more often for cleaning when they have diabetes.

 Bad breath caused by oral piercings